nick227/prompt-stacker/README.md

 ## 🔧 Customization

 ### Adding New Prompts
-Edit `prompt_list.py` or create your own prompt file:
+Edit files in `prompt_lists/` or create your own prompt file:
 ```python
 my_prompts = [
     "Your first prompt here",